-Under one’s breath – How Australia’s ‘fire’ season is affecting lives due to unhealthy air quality
+Under one’s breath – how australia’s ‘fire’ season is affecting lives due to unhealthy air quality

 Last one-month Australia looked like an inferno to rest of the world and the loss cannot be summed only in numbers.
 Traumatic aftereffects of wildfire are still haunting many, and it is still far from over as authorities have reported that ‘fire season’ may continue till April.
 Those effected have lost homes, businesses but even those sitting away from the flames in the thick smoke blanket are breathing unhealthy air.
 A lot of cities in Australia have been covered by a thick haze of smoke from the wildfires for weeks.